 Getting your songs ready for mixing is actually quite easy.

 - First make sure you like your performance in all the tracks.

-- Fix any timing issues (very important), edit and pick the best parts for every track, cut and mute the parts that need muting to make room in the song and keep it dynamic (rather than everything playing all the time) and added fades to all edits and cuts.
+- Fix any timing issues (very important), edit and pick the best parts for every track (or pay a professional vocal editor to do it for you), cut and mute the parts that need muting to make room in the song and keep it dynamic (rather than everything playing all the time).

 - Now carefully review every single track in solo and make sure the fades are clean and there are no clicks, pops or distortion.
 These are things that will make things very difficult for the engineer.

 - Make sure your vocals are tuned to your liking, or hire a professional vocal tuner to correct any pitch issues for you.